Clinical_Pharmacy_03

 • Research Project, 60 credits (12 months)

-**Students who wish to study the Masters Year need to have successfully completed the Concepts in Research module.
+*Students who wish to study the Masters Year need to have successfully completed the Concepts in Research module or have prior research methods training.

 Note: All modules are indicative and based on the current academic session.
 Course information is correct at the time of publication and is subject to review.
 Exact modules may, therefore, vary for your intake in order to keep content current.
 If there are changes to your course we will, where reasonable, take steps to inform you as appropriate.